rawilk/laravel-casters/docs/introduction.md

 ## Introduction

-`laravel-casters` is a collection of custom class casts for Laravel Eloquent Models.
+Casts for Laravel is a collection of custom class casts for Laravel Eloquent Models.
 This package allows you to quickly and easily add casts for encrypting attributes and hashing passwords on your user models.

 ```php